pbansal5/zero-shot-colbert-retrieval/README.md

 ### ColBERT

-We can also use an OOD trained colbert reranker trained on MS MARCO.
+We can also use an OOD trained ColBERT style reranker trained on MS MARCO.
+While Zero Shot ColBERT could use any model, they method specifically relies on LMs pretrained on the ColBERT objective.
+These towers are BERT Based.

+To run reranking with the ColBert objective:

 ```bash